 This week we are featuring Dr. Nadine Macaluso as Mooditude’s very first Guest Blog Contributor!
 Through her tumultuous marriage to the infamous Wolf of Wall Street, Dr. Nadine endured eleven years of relational trauma and has now gone from surviving to thriving as a Psychologist and Licensed Marriage and Family Therapist specializing in attachment trauma, shame, and Dark Tetrad personalities.
-She is here to share her expertise and knowledge to the Mooditude community through her written work on Relational Trauma.
-Now, let’s continue with the blog through the eyes of Dr. Nadine herself...
+She is here to share her expertise and knowledge with the Mooditude community through her written work on Relational Trauma.
+Now, let’s continue with the blog through the eyes of Dr. Nadine herself…

 Dark Night of the Soul

 I went to therapy for the first time at twenty-three, six months after marrying my ex-husband Jordan Belfort, also known as the infamous Wolf of Wall Street.
 I knew I was in crisis.
 During treatment, my therapist emotionally supported me in ways that friends and family simply couldn’t.
 I am grateful that her support kept me alive.
 Yet, in all our time working together, she never explained why my abusive relationship with Jordan felt like home and why even though we clicked so well, our relational dynamic was sick.

 Fast forward twenty-five years, two degrees, a messy 22-year marriage, and over a decade as a therapist, I now understand exactly why I was drawn to an abusive partner in the first place.
 Choosing to marry Jordan and my reactions to him were shaped by my childhood attachment trauma and shame.